DaylinMorgan/dotfiles/README.rst

 Two options

-1. Install this repo with ``curl`` available:
+First Option: Install this repo with ``curl`` available:

 .. code-block:: bash

     bash -c "`curl -fsSL https://raw.githubusercontent.com/daylinmorgan/dotfiles/main/remote-install.sh`"

+*NOTE* this will not install submodules.
 This will clone or download, this repo to ``~/.dotfiles`` depending on the availability of ``git``, ``curl`` or ``wget``.

-2. Alternatively, clone manually into the desired location:
+Second Option: Alternatively, clone manually into the desired location:

 .. code-block:: bash